Shin1203/Unit2--comsci-shin/README.md

 binary- 111111

 **Logic Gates**

-To express conditions in boolean algebra.
+Logic Gates are used to express conditions in boolean algebra.
 2 states- True(1)/False(0) can be expressed in boolean algebra.
 Shows inputs, and results of outputs.